-information about a given exception.
-Note The ARM Compiler toolchain does not support floating-point exception trapping for AArch64 targetimes.
-Note The following functionality requires a floating-point model that supports exceptions.
-In ARM Comes this is enabled by default, and is disabled by armclang command-line options such as -ffast-ma C99 defines these functions as follows: , void feclearexcept(int excepts); int fetestexcept(int excepts); , void feraiseexcept(int excepts); The feclearexcept() function clears the sticky flags for the given exceptions.
-The fetestexcept function returns the bitwise OR of the sticky flags for the given exceptions, so that if the Overflow was set but the Underflow flag was not, then calling fetestexcept(FE_OVERFLOW FE_UNDERFLOW) would return FE_OVERFLOW.
-The feraiseexcept() function raises the given exceptions, in unspecified order.
-If an exception transled for an exception raised this way, it is called.
-1 C99 also provides functions to save and restore all information about a given exception.
-This includes the sticky flag, whether the exception is trapped, and the address of the trap handler, if any.
-These functions are: , void fegetexceptflag(fexcept_t flagp, int excepts); , void fesetexceptflag(const fexcept_t flagp, int excepts); The fegetexceptflag() function copies all the information relating to the given exceptions into the fexcept_t variable provided.
-The fesetexceptflag() function copies all the information relating the given exceptions from the fexcept_t variable into the current floating-point environment.
-Note ----Note You can use fesetexceptflag() to set the sticky flag of a trapped exception to 1 without calling the trap handler, whereas feraiseexcept() calls the trap handler for any trapped exception.
-Related references 3.2.2 C99-compatible functions for controlling the ARM floating-point environment on page 3-104. (ctions for handling rounding modes , The fegetround() and fesetround functions let you get and set the current rounding mode.
-Note The following functionality requires a floating-point model that supports exceptions.
-In ARM Composition is enabled by default, and is disabled by armclang command-line options such as -ffast-ma

-'''
+Note

+The ARM Compiler toolcha in does not support floating-point exception trapping for AArch64 targe

+Note - -

+The following functionality requires a floating-point model that supports exceptions.
+In ARM Comp and is disabled by armclang command-line options such as -ffast-mat

+C99 defines these functions as follows:

+void feclearexcept(int excepts);

+int fetestexcept(int ex ccepts);

+void feraiseexcept(int excepts);

+function returns the bitwise tion clears the sticky flags for the given exceptions.
+The fetestexcept OR of the sticky flags for the given exceptions, so that if the Overflow flag was not, then calling fetestexcept(FE_OVERFLOW FE_UNDERFLOW)

+The feraiseexcept() function can be enabled for an exception raise tion raises the given exceptions, in unspecified order.
+If an exception tra- sed this way, it is called.

+- to save and restore all information about a given exception.
+This include exception is trapped, and the address of the trap handler, if any.
+These

+void fegetexceptflag(fe except_t flagp, int excepts);

+onst fexcept_t flagp, int excepts);

+The fegetexceptflag() fu fexcept_t variable provide nction copies all the information relating to the given exceptions into the d.
+The fesetexceptflag() function copies all the information relating to the fexcept_t variable into the current floating-point environment.

+lag() to set the sticky flag of a trapped exception to 1 without calling the seexcept() calls the trap handler for any trapped exception.

+Related references

+ons for controlling the ARM floating-point environment on page 3-104.

+ections for handling roun ding modes

+etround functions let you get and set the current rounding mode.

+-

+• requires a floating-point model that supports exceptions.
+In ARM Compand is disabled by armclang command-line options such as -ffast-mat

+C99 defines these functions as follows:

 int fegetround(void);

+- ' '

-int fesetround(int round);
+int fesetround(int roun nd);

-'''

-The fegetround() function returns the current rounding mode.
-The current rounding mode has a value equal to one of the C99 rounding mode macros or exceptions.
+equal to one of the C99 rounding mode macros or exceptions.